To make an appointment for notarial services at U.S. Embassy, Niamey, click here.

-- Understand your document, as we are not allowed to explain the contents to you.
+- The signer must understand the document, as consular staff members are not allowed to explain the contents to you.

-- Have the document filled in with the appropriate names, places and dates, but don’t sign it; for a document to be legally notarized, it must be signed at the Embassy in front of the consular official.
+- Please make sure the document filled in with the appropriate names, places, and dates, but do not sign it.
+For a document to be legally notarized, it must be signed at the Embassy in front of the consular official.

 - Citizen Services’ applicants over 18, who are available in the Consular Section waiting room may serve as witnesses, but we cannot guarantee that there will be anyone present who is willing to serve as a witness.